pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

 zobjcopy --list file.lib
 ```

-Rename all sections starting with "text" to "rom" and all starting with "data" to "ram"
+Rename all sections starting with "text" to "rom" and all starting with "data" to "ram", writing the output in file2.lib:
 ```
-zobjcopy file.lib --section ^text=rom --section ^data=ram test2.lib
+zobjcopy file.lib --section ^text=rom --section ^data=ram file2.lib
 ```